Aortic Aneurysm - Surgery

 aortic aneurysms that are large, causing symptoms, or

-- Whether you need urgent
+- Whether you need the aneurysm repaired right away.

 - Whether you will be able to withstand a

-Abdominal aortic aneurysms
+Abdominal aortic aneurysm

-In men, surgery is typically recommended for
+In men, repair is typically recommended for

-abdominal aortic aneurysms that are causing symptoms
+abdominal aortic aneurysms that are causing symptoms, are growing rapidly,

 for smaller aneurysms.

 The decision to have your aneurysm repaired or not depends on other things too.
 These